 Ensure your notes are factual and as accurate as possible.
 The above information is the key information that you will require when completing a Safeguarding Incident Report form, which you should complete if ou have the form to hand otherwise make notes.
 Opinions and presumptions should be avoided but, where it is felt relevant or important to include these, they should be clearly indicated as such.

-- If the alleged incident relates to the safeguarding Lead then contact the Chair and Safeguarding Trustee at the confidential email address (details can be found in Annex 1);
+- If the alleged incident relates to the Safeguarding Lead then contact the Chair and Safeguarding Trustee at the confidential email address (details can be found in Annex 1).

 Step 3 The Safeguarding Manager (or Lead) will then determine the response to the concern or allegation in conjunction with others in QCT who have specific safeguarding responsibilities.
 Concerns and allegations will be acted upon and investigated swiftly, making the welfare of the child or vulnerable adult paramount.
 Any delay must be avoided.

-Step 4 If you have made a report and need support afterwards then you can seek this from the Safeguarding Manager or Safeguarding Lead.
+Step 4 If you have made a report and need support afterwards then you can seek this from the Safeguarding Officer or Safeguarding Lead.
 Identifying a concern or allegation can have an impact, so seeking advice or support during or afterwards is completely acceptable.